radwankakar/infrastructure/docs/user-research/research-plan-phase1.md

 * **3.0**	Consultation with product teams on infrastructure-related tasks, and with OHS leadership on technical strategies.
 * **4.0**	The management and configuration of shared services such as central authentication tools and internal data APIs.

-The ECLKC hosting infrastructure is hosted in AWS and serves the following applications:
+The ECLKC hosting infrastructure is hosted in AWS and serves the following applications/teams:

 * ECLKC
+* HSICC
 * National Centers
-  * iDP Learning Management System
+  * iDP Learning Management System (includes iLookOut)
   * Coaching Companion
-  * iLookOut
-* HSICC

-Ultimately, there's hope to include these applications as well:

-* National Centers
   * Early Educator Central
   * Mobile Applications
   * ELOF 2 Go
   * ELOF 2 Go Spanish
   * ELOF@Home
   * Headstart Talks
   * Ready-DLL

 We believe there are modificiations to technology and practice that can allow for self-service of the application deployments while maintaining ATO.